ammsimmons/binorg_decoding/README.md

 # binorg_decoding
 Bin-Organized Decoding (J. Neuro: Bae&amp;Luck, 2018).

 Here you will find an updated version of Bae & Luck (2018) analysis scripts.
-We have updated the scripts to allow the use of bin-organized decoding, therefore allowing users to use EEGlab/ERPlab to format and decode their own data more seamlessly.
+We have updated the scripts to allow the use of bin-organized decoding, therefore allowing users to use EEGlab/ERPlab* to format and decode their own data more seamlessly.

+*ERPlab Version V8.1 REQUIRED

 Order of Operations:
 1. Decoding_binOrg.m